Economics Commentator, Researcher and Policy Analyst

 Jon has also appeared on CNBC, Fox Business, Fox News, Bloomberg, and NBC.
 He was named to the 2017 Forbes 30 Under 30 Law & Policy list, the 2017 Wharton 40 Under 40 list and is a World Economic Forum Global Shaper.

-Jon is a former Quantitative Investment Strategies Client Portfolio Management Senior Analyst at Goldman Sachs (2011-2014), a former Dallas Cowboys Statistician (2011-2012) and a former research associate at the Federal Reserve Bank of Chicago (2009-2010).
+Jon has worked at Goldman Sachs Asset Management as a Fixed Income Portfolio Construction and Risk Management Associate (2017-present) and as a Quantitative Investment Strategies Client Portfolio Management Senior Analyst (2011-2014), as a Dallas Cowboys Statistical Analyst (2011-2012) and in various roles at the Federal Reserve Bank of New York (2016) at the Federal Reserve Bank of Chicago (2009-2010).

 Jon graduated from University of Chicago with an A.B. in Economics and Mathematics with Honors and from The Wharton School, University of Pennsylvania with an M.B.A. specializing in finance and business economics in addition to being a M.P.P. candidate at the Harvard Kennedy School.